 Having just returned from deep in the musty archives of the W. Dale Clark Library, I am pleased to report that an obsessive, time-consuming search of our dear 1101 S 60th Street building really paid off.
 (Please see Mysteries of Omaha: Arms & Ammo if you are not up to speed on our current, local mystery.)
 I met many odd and engaging new friends at the library.
-It seemed that many street wanders were on a great quest but who knows if the library will give them the answers they need.
+It seemed that many street wanderers were on a great quest but who knows if the library will give them the answers they need.
 I can say, the downtown librarians are so patient and kind.
 Really, they could be considered social workers for the service they provide our town.
 I had my own fervent motives today, so I had to push pass the astronauts and other great men to get to the work at hand–our mystery.

-Omaha World Herald ad early 1970’s
+Omaha World Herald ad early 1970’s.

 By 1990, 1101 S 60th Street was vacant.
 I could find no business listings for this building through the nineties; listings continued to say “vacant.”
 April 1997 marks the sale date and entrance of current property owner living in Plattsmouth.
-So this tells us that our building hadn’t been moonlighting as a bar in the 70’s which one Facebook friend had remembered.
+So this tells us that our building hadn’t been moonlighting as a bar in the 70’s, which one Facebook friend had remembered.
 Personally this explains why I didn’t remember the Arms & Ammo closing, because I wasn’t living in Omaha in 1989.

-Other commenters had thought that there might have been an violent incident that caused the gun shop to be closed.
-I would love to know more about this if anyone has any intel or deep secrets they want to share.
+Other commenters had thought that there might have been a violent incident that caused the gun shop to be closed.
+I would like to know more about this if anyone has any intel or deep secrets they want to share.
 Another commenter thought that 1101 S 60th Street might have been a vintage clothing briefly after 1997.
 I have a feeling that might not be the case…but I want it to be true!
-It would seem that the current owner is using this as storage so unless he had some people renting it out as a shop in the late nineties, it has probably sat there all this time.
+It would seem that the current owner has been using this as storage so unless he had some people renting it out as a shop in the late nineties, it has probably sat there all this time.
 Does anyone else remember this clothing shop?
-I am just guessing, because of the bars on the front and cloaks of secrecy, that 1101 S 60th Street is filled with vintage Chanel, daguerreotype cameras, old, glorious perfumes, cigars and gold bricks.
+I am just guessing, because of the bars on the front and cloak of secrecy, that 1101 S 60th Street is filled with vintage Chanel, daguerreotype cameras, old, glorious perfumes, cigars and gold bricks.
 I will say there was an incident in the library archives that skedaddled me out of there without resolving the post 1997 research so there might still be work to be done.

 Please feel free to comment if you want to chime in with memories or a piece of the puzzle.
 Thank you for all for your comments, Omaha friends.